WiserZhou/MTID/README.md

 | COIN      | 1536                 | 778        | 180       |
 | NIV       | 1536                 | 48         | 5         |

-​	  The trained MLPs will be saved in `{root}/save_max_mlp` and json files for training and testing data will be generated.
+​	  The trained transformer will be saved in `{root}/save_max_mlp` and json files for training and testing data will be generated.
 Then run `temp.py` to generate json files with predicted task class for testing:

 ​	  Modify the checkpoint path(L86) and json file path(L111) in `temp.py` and run: